ashutoshbw/ashutoshbw.github.io/content/blog/template-literals/index.md

 JavaScript provides arguments to the tag function like below:

-- **1st argument**: This is an array holding the cooked interpretation<sup data-fnref>[cooked]</sup> of _template strings_.
+- **1st argument**: This is an array holding the cooked interpretation[_cooked_] of _template strings_.
 However if a template string holds incorrect syntax of the following kind of escape sequences then the corresponding array element of that template string will hold `undefined`.

   - Unicode codepoint escapes (eg. `\u{1F642}`)
   - Unicode unit escapes (eg. `\u03A3`)
   - Hexadecimal escapes (eg. `\x41`)

-  This array has a `raw` named property which holds raw interpretation<sup data-fnref>[raw]</sup> of the template strings.
+  This array has a `raw` named property which holds raw interpretation[_raw_] of the template strings.

   <aside class="admonition">
   <header>